danr4/AjaxStack/README.md

 ## Seen in the wild

-  * [JsonReport GitHub project](https://github.com/gokulives/JsonReport) to embed jsonreport.js as a chrome extension - very useful!
+  * [JsonReport GitHub project](https://github.com/gokulives/JsonReport) that Pretty Prints JSON inside Chrome with a Chrome extension - Very useful!

 ### Contribute